 COMBATTING THE OPIOID CRISIS

 Opioid overdose and deaths are one of the most urgent public health threats facing cities and communities throughout the country.
 Presently, drug overdose is the leading cause of accidental death in the U.S. and drug overdose rates are increasing – among men and women of all ages and races .
 The opioid epidemic is a cross-cutting national problem, with all 50 states and the District of Columbia experiencing increases in drug misuse and overdose rates.
-Overdoses, from either prescription or illicit opioids, have led to over 33,000 deaths nation-wide in 2015, and over 40,000 deaths in 2016.
-The opioid related death toll is expected to rise again in 2017.
+Overdoses, from either prescription or illicit opioids, led to over 33,000 deaths nation-wide in 2015, and over 40,000 deaths in 2016.
+The preliminary data from 2017 shows that deaths increased to a record 72,000.
 Thus far, the epidemic has cost the United States over $78.5 billion.

 POLICIES & PRACTICES

 U.S. opioid-related fatalities have quadrupled in the past 20 years and are still on the rise.
 It is imperative that cities promote and implement proven strategies to prevent, treat and combat the opioid health crisis.
 Below is a snapshot of best and promising practices, programs, and/or policies that have shown strong results in combatting the crisis.